 TGmd editor: insert a new paragraph following the paragraph that begins “The Access Category subfield is two bits in length” as shown:

+The Last Inbound subfield indicates if this ESP Information field is the last ESP Information field in the element.
+The Last Inbound subfield is set to 1 to indicate that this ESP Information field is the last ESP Information field in the element and set to 0, otherwise.

 TGmd editor: modify the following text as shown:

-The Estimated Air Time Fraction subfield is 8 bits in length and contains an unsigned integer that represents the predicted percentage of time, linearly scaled with 255 representing 100% , that a new STA joining the BSS will be allocated for PPDUs that contain only MPDUs with the Type subfield equal to Data of the corresponding access category for that STA.(#31)(#212)(#217)
+The Estimated Inbound Air Time Fraction subfield is 8 bits in length and contains an unsigned integer that represents the predicted percentage of time, linearly scaled with 255 representing 100% , that a new STA joining the BSS can expect to be available for the transmission of PPDUs to that STA, including overhead where such PPDUs contain only MPDUs with the Type subfield equal to Data and belong to the access category indicated in the Access Category subfield of the corresponding ESP Information field.(#31)(#212)(#217)

 TGmd editor: modify the following text as shown: